 Before approving an NDA, the FDA typically will inspect the facility or facilities where the product is manufactured.
 The FDA will not approve an application unless it determines that the manufacturing processes and facilities are in compliance with cGMP requirements and adequate to assure consistent production of the product within required specifications.
 Additionally, before approving an NDA, the FDA may inspect one or more clinical trial sites to assure compliance with GCP requirements.

 The testing and approval process for an NDA requires substantial time, effort and financial resources, and each may take several years to complete.
 Data obtained from preclinical and clinical testing are not always conclusive and may be susceptible to varying interpretations, which could delay, limit or prevent regulatory approval.
 The FDA may not grant approval on a timely basis, or at all.

 After evaluating the NDA and all related information, including the advisory committee recommendation, if any, and inspection reports regarding the manufacturing facilities and clinical trial sites, the FDA may issue an approval letter, or, in some cases, a complete response letter.
 A complete response letter generally contains a statement of specific conditions that must be met in order to secure final approval of the NDA and may require additional clinical or preclinical testing in order for FDA to reconsider the application.
-Even with submission of this additional information, the FDA ultimately may decide that the application does not satisfy the regulatory criteria for approval.
-If and when those conditions have been met to the FDA's satisfaction, the FDA will typically issue an approval letter.
+Even with submission of this additional information, the FDA's satisfaction, the FDA will typically issue an approval letter.
 An approval letter authorizes commercial marketing of the drug with specific prescribing information for specific indications.
-For some products, such as our product candidates, an additional step of DEA review and scheduling is required.
+For some product, such as our product candidates, an additional step of DEA review and scheduling is required.